Rolling Acres Mall: 19641975: Planning and construction

-1970s
+1975–1981: Grand opening and early operations

 The first phase of the mall, consisting of Sears and 21 other stores, opened to the public on August 6, 1975.
 Among the tenants open for business on that day were Sears, Rite Aid, Kinney Shoes, Chess King, Thom McAn, Waldenbooks, Claire's, B. Dalton, GNC, The Limited, and Jo-Ann Fabrics.
 The design of the mall featured a central court known as the Court of Twelve Trees, decorated with twelve Ficus microcarpa trees, along with planters, skylights, and a fountain.
 Altogether, the mall was to include over 120 tenants.

 JCPenney opened its 178000 sqft department store in January 1976, at which point the inner mall had over 50 tenants.
 In August 1976, General Cinema Corporation opened a three-screen movie theater at the mall, known as the Rolling Acres Cinemas.
 Construction on O'Neil's department store, located on the south end, began in July 1977, and a 126000 sqft Montgomery Ward opened in October 1977.
 The mall also included a space along the south wing for a fifth anchor, along with an elevated section along the southern wing known as the Promenade, which included more retail space for a total of 144 stores.
 Upon opening in 1978, the Promenade section of the mall featured predominantly local and regional shops, along with Motherhood Maternity and Spencer Gifts.
-Also included in the Promenade was a food court originally known as the Prom-n-Eat, but renamed by 1981 to Picnic Place.
+Also included in the Promenade was a food court originally known as the Prom-n-Eat, but renamed in April 1981 to Picnic Place.